 List of the Best Chrome Flags

-There are many hidden features in Chrome that can be accessed by opening the browser’s Flags page.
-Here are some of the best working Chrome flags that you can try now.
+Many hidden features in Chrome can be accessed by opening the browser’s Flags page.
+Here are some of the best working Chrome flags you can try now.

-Note: I have provided the URL for each of the Chrome flags listed below.
-You can simply paste that in the URL bar of the browser to directly go to a particular flag.
+Note: I have provided the URL for each flag listed below.
+You can paste it into the browser’s address bar to go to a particular flag.

 1. Enable Smooth Scrolling